charliecalvert/CloudNotes/Assignments/Git/GitIgnoreTest.md

     git pull
     ./CreateSymbolicLinks

-For more detail on this process see the note near the bottom of the assignment on [Script Structure][ss]
+For more detail on this process see the note near the bottom of the assignment on [Script Structure](#script-structure)

 If you get errors when pulling from JsObjects often the best strategy is to delete JsObjects and [clone it again][cia]